2026 Life Sciences Workforce Conference: Meet the Speakers

 Rob Moore, Ph.D. is an Assistant Professor of Educational Technology at the University of Florida and Director of the IDEATE Research Lab in the Institute for Advanced Learning Technologies.
 His research examines the design and implementation of semi-formal learning environments as digital ecologies, with a focus on digital microcredentials and MOOCs as transformative pathways connecting education and the workforce.
 His work uses data-informed and design-oriented approaches to examine how technology integration shapes learner experiences and the effectiveness of these pathways.
 His microcredential research has been funded by the Spencer Foundation and the National Science Foundation.
 He earned his PhD in Instructional Technology from North Carolina State University.

-Alysia is the Undersecretary for Workforce Development at the MA Executive Office of Labor and Workforce Development, where she leads Commonwealth priorities on behalf of the Secretary to strengthen workforce systems, create career pathways, and align programs with the Commonwealth’s economic priorities.
+Alysia Ordway is the Undersecretary for Workforce Development at the MA Executive Office of Labor and Workforce Development, where she leads Commonwealth priorities on behalf of the Secretary to strengthen workforce systems, create career pathways, and align programs with the Commonwealth’s economic priorities.
 She facilitates these priorities through the MassHire system and state workforce board, Commonwealth Corporation, the Governor’s Workforce Skills Cabinet, and other cross-Secretariat collaborations.

 Alysia brings over 25 years of cross-sector experience focused on expanding equitable access to education and employment.
 Prior to her current role with the administration, Alysia was a Senior Consultant at Public Consulting Group, where she led system redesigns and supported ARPA-funded initiatives.
 She also served as Director of Strategic Partnerships at XR Terra, a startup to train designers and developers to create augmented and virtual reality experiences.
 Her career in workforce development and education was shaped through many roles at the Boston Private Industry Council from frontline service delivery to board and committee staffing to employer strategy.
 A life-long Massachusetts resident, Alysia is a graduate of the UMass Amherst Social Thought & Pollical Economy Program and earned an MAT from Simmon’s University, which launched a brief but formative experience as a middle school ELA teacher and team leader.

-Biopharmaceutical executive with deep experience translating technology and scientific innovations into treatment options and access for patients with high medical needs.
+Chandra Ramanathan is a biopharmaceutical executive with deep experience translating technology and scientific innovations into treatment options and access for patients with high medical needs.

 Proven leader across pharma, biotech, technology companies, startups, and academia, spanning early discovery through global product launches.
 Brings a strong track record navigating complex organizations and delivering results across biopharma, technology conglomerates, academic medical centers, and early-stage ventures.
 Broad subject-matter expertise across multiple therapeutic areas and modalities, including small molecules, biologics, and advanced therapies such as cell and gene therapy.